New Jersey Legislature: Elections and terms

 Unlike elections for most other state legislatures and for the United States Congress, New Jersey legislative elections are held in November of every odd-numbered year.
-Assemblymen serve two-year terms, while Senators serve four-year terms, except in the first term of a new decade, which only lasts two years.
+Assembly members serve two-year terms, while Senators serve four-year terms, except in the first term of a new decade, which only lasts two years.
 This "2-4-4" cycle was put into place so Senate elections can reflect changes made to district boundaries following the decennial United States Census.
 If this cycle were not in place, then the boundaries could at times be up to four years out of date before being used for Senate elections.
 Under the current system, the boundaries are only ever two years out of date.

 The New Jersey Constitution provides that each Legislature is constituted for a term of two years, split into two annual sessions.
 Because the Constitution also specifies that all business from the first year may be continued into the second year, the distinction between the two annual sessions is more ceremonial than actual.
 The two-year legislative term begins at noon on the second Tuesday in January of each even-numbered year.
 For example, the two-year term of the 215th Legislative session began on noon on Tuesday, January 10, 2012.
 At the end of the second year, all unfinished business expires.

-Service in the Legislature is considered part-time, and most legislators have other employment.
+Salary and costs

+Service as a State Senator or Member of the General Assembly is considered to be part-time, and most legislators have other employment.
+Effective 2002, State Senators and Members of the General Assembly receive an annual base salary of $49,000 with the Senate President and the Assembly Speaker earning slightly more (1/3 over the base).
+This was an increase from $35,000, which had been in effect since 1990.
+Beginning in 2026, the base salary will increase to $82,000.
+Additionally, each legislator receives an annual allowance of $150,000 for staff salaries.
+In the 2025 Fiscal Year, the total cost of the Legislature in the state budget was $127,346,000.
+Of this amount, $18,690,000 was appropriated to the State Senate for salaries and other costs, and $25,208,000 was appropriated to the General Assembly.

 In New Jersey, legislators previously could also concurrently hold another elected office at the county or municipal level.
-The practice, which is frequently referred to as "double dipping", was banned by the Legislature in 2008, although the 19 legislators holding multiple offices as of February 1, 2008 were grandfathered into the system.
-As of January 2013, only 4 legislators remained grandfathered into the system.
+The practice, which is frequently referred to as "double dipping", was banned by the Legislature in 2008, although the 19 legislators holding multiple offices as of February 1, 2008, were grandfathered into the system.
+As of 2025, 3 of these legislators remain in office: Senators Paul Sarlo and Brian P. Stack, and Assemblyman Gary Schaer.

 Leadership

-The General Assembly is headed by a Speaker, while the Senate is headed by a President.
-Each house also has a Majority Leader, a Minority Leader, assistant Leaders, and whips.
+The General Assembly is headed by a Speaker, while the Senate is headed by a president.
+Each house also has a Majority Leader, a Minority Leader, assistant leaders, and whips.